Accessibility in Courses

 Under the Americans with Disabilities Act (ADA) Title II regulations, all online content must meet the Web Content Accessibility Guidelines (WCAG) 2.1 AA by April 24, 2026.

 To help educators prepare, the Delphi Center provides a variety of resources, including on-demand tutorials, tip sheets, workshops and one-on-one consultations.
-Faculty who have earned the Online Teaching Credential are eligible for additional services such as full course accessibility reviews and direct assistance in making materials accessible.

 The Delphi Center also works closely with the Disability Resource Center (DRC) to address individual student needs.
 While courses are expected to meet accessibility requirements before students enroll, some accommodations extend beyond basic guidelines.
 When a student with vision or hearing loss registers for a class, the DRC will notify instructors and connect them with Beth Case in the Delphi Center to ensure the student can fully access online materials.
 The DRC also provides consultations for accessibility needs in the in-person classroom.